jironghuang/jirong-blog/content/home/about.md

 Given that that issues are increasingly complex, I embrace a multidisciplinary approach in analysing and understanding issues; I'm passionate about data analytics, economics, finance, organisational behaviour and programming.

-Over the course of my career, I hope to think, learn, experiment, code and write more!
+Over the course of my career, I hope to stay insatiably curious by thinking, learning, experimenting, coding and writing more!
+My goal of being a polymath is distant but I hope to move closer to it every single day.

 Through this blog, I hope to share my thoughts on analytics and quantitative trading.
 The latter is something I hope to work on - hopefully with some skin in the game - over the next few years.